 The bigger camera features an aspect ratio of 3:1 and accepts four lenses from 72mm to 250mm, all f5.6.
 The widest lens is equivalent to a 15mm full-frame, while other options match 19mm, 38mm and 51mm.
 It's quite a heavy beast tipping the scale at 2.7kg (6lbs) and up when fully equipped.

 The cameras are real old school, strictly mechanical and very sturdy.
 You are heartily invited to stroll through Linhof's sample gallery.
+(Click around to find works from panoramic cameras.)

 Along the same lines and within the similar price range, Kenko Professional Imaging Co. produce some fine medium-format cameras with their Horseman "super-wide" lineup.
 The models comprise "standard" 6x17 and 6x12 panoramic options with one essential addition: Horseman SW612D is compatible with digital backs from both Hasselblad and Mamiya.
 Fitting digital lens units from German specialists Rodenstock and Schneider start at 23mm.
 This focal length would translate to 15mm full-frame when put atop the right sensor.
 The cameras will also work with roll-film backs for 6x7 and 6x12 formats.